execution-flows/fy/documentation_site/docs/tutorial/property/property_in_flow.md

 # Property Included in a Flow

-In the ___fy___ syntax, a _property_ is a class mixin that defines a `:::py @property` that provides data to the hosting flow.
-Properties can be defined in different ways, depending on how the data is intended to be used or modified.
-For instance, a property can fetch the data from a database or a third party API.
-Or it can compute it using other properties included in the flow.

-In the ___fy___ syntax, a _property_ is a class mixin that defines a method annotated with `:::py @property` Python annotation to provide data to the hosting flow.
+In the ___fy___ syntax, a _property_ is a class mixin that defines a method annotated with `:::py @property` Python annotation to provide data to the encapsulating flow.
 Properties can be defined in various ways, depending on how the data is intended to be used or modified.
 For instance, a property might fetch data from a database or a third-party API, or it could compute data using other properties included in the flow.

 ## Syntax